chevere/workflow/README.md

 See the live example at [demo/image-upload.php](demo/image-upload.php)

-In this example all works are defined as async but as there are dependencies between jobs the system resolves a suitable run strategy.
+In this example all jobs are defined as async but as there are dependencies between jobs the system resolves a suitable run strategy.

 ```php
 use function Chevere\Workflow\workflow;